KDE/digikam-doc/README.md

 ## Contribute Workflow

-To help to write this English documention, you must use a standard git worflow based on Merge request.
-You cannot have access to this repository directly.
+To help to write this English documentation, you must use a standard git worflow based on Fork/Merge Request mechanism.
+You will not have an access to this repository directly.
-All new contributor must process as below:
+All new contributors must process as below:

-- Create an account to [KDE identity](https://identity.kde.org/)
+- Create an account to [KDE identity](https://identity.kde.org/).
-- Be logged with this account to [KDE git server](https://invent.kde.org/users/sign_in)
+- Be logged with this account to [KDE git server](https://invent.kde.org/users/sign_in).
 - [Fork this project](https://invent.kde.org/documentation/digikam-doc/-/forks/new) to your account.

 All contributor changes must be performed in this fork.
 When all is done, a Merge Request must be send to the original (Central) project to: